gitjonez/recipe/pie-crust/README.md

 be able squish the mixture into into a clump.
 If it's not holding together at all, try another 2-3 Tbsp ice cold water, as above
+1. If it's a warm day, form a big ball, squish into rough disk and rest in the fridge for ~40-50 minutes.
+1. Take half the dough and roll with flour into a pie crust, approx 1/3 inch thick.
+You can take the pie dish or target vessel and flip it upside-down to size up your crust (or use a tape measure).
+If the dish is 1" deep you'll need an additional 1.2" of diameter.
+1. Press gently into the dish and use excess to patch if necessary, and/or roll out the top crust.
+Keep refrigerated until final assembly